ramangupta/DPDK-AI-Engine/docs/ROADMAP.md

-📡 DPDK-Stock-AI — Vision
+📡 DPDK-AI-ENGINE — Vision

 🌍 What We’re Building

-DPDK-Stock-AI is not “just another packet sniffer.”
+DPDK-ENGINE-AI is not “just another packet sniffer.”
 It is a next-generation, ultra-low-latency analytics engine designed for financial markets and AI-driven decision-making.

 ![Project Roadmap](./dpdk_stock_ai_roadmap.png)